 - Emotional symptoms - these are usually negative symptoms, such as blunted emotions.

 Below is a list of the major symptoms:

-- Hallucinations - hearing voices is much more common than seeing, feeling, tasting, or smelling things which are not there, but seem very real to the patient.
+- Hallucinations - hearing voices is much more common than seeing, feeling, tasting, or smelling things which are not there, however, people with schizophrenia may experience a wide range of hallucinations.

 - Thought disorder - the person may jump from one subject to another for no logical reason.
-The speaker may be hard to follow.
-The patient's speech might be muddled and incoherent.
-In some cases the patient may believe that somebody is messing with his/her mind.
+The speaker may be hard to follow or erratic.

-- Lack of motivation (avolition) - the patient loses his/her drive.
-Everyday automatic actions, such as washing and cooking are abandoned.
-It is important that those close to the patient understand that this loss of drive is due to the illness, and has nothing to do with slothfulness.
+- Lack of motivation (avolition) - the patient loses their drive.
+Everyday actions, such as washing and cooking, are neglected.

 - Poor expression of emotions - responses to happy or sad occasions may be lacking, or inappropriate.